synacktiv/bip/doc/general/archi.rst

 function counts also (so ``a1`` will be at index ``0``), its possible to directly get the :class:`~bip.hexrays.HxLvar` object corresponding using the :meth:`~bip.hexrays.CNodeExprVar.lvar` property.
-The right part of the assignment will be a :class:`~bip.hexrays.CNodeExprAdd` node with 2 childs
+The right part of the assignment will be a :class:`~bip.hexrays.CNodeExprAdd` node with 2 children
 himself: a :class:`~bip.hexrays.CNodeExprVar` again for ``a1`` and a :class:`~bip.hexrays.CNodeExprNum` for the number ``2``.

-The second statement (2) contained in the :meth:`~bip.hexrays.HxCFunc.root_node` will be a :class:`~bip.hexrays.CNodeStmtIf` which contains 2 childs: an expression for the condition and a statement for the content of the ``if``, if an ``else`` was present a third child will be present (a statement again).
+The second statement (2) contained in the :meth:`~bip.hexrays.HxCFunc.root_node` will be a :class:`~bip.hexrays.CNodeStmtIf` which contains 2 children: an expression for the condition and a statement for the content of the ``if``, if an ``else`` was present a third child will be present (a statement again).
 The expression for the condition will once again be a